Ketogenic diets, which are high-fat/low-carbohydrate/moderate-protein diets, are a hot topic in the health and wellness community.

 Many of the symptoms of keto flu can overlap with those of Hashimoto’s, so there might be some confusion about their underlying cause.
 Keto flu symptoms usually subside once the body becomes accustomed to using ketones for energy; however, for some people, this process can feel agonizing and last days or even weeks!

 Staying hydrated with sufficient amounts of filtered water and electrolytes can help with the keto flu, as very low-carbohydrate diets can deplete fluid levels.
 Electrolyte imbalances are common with ketogenic diets and can lead to cramping and other symptoms.
-(Many of my readers find taking an electrolyte supplement, like Electrolyte Synergy by Designs For Health, as well as sipping on bone broth, can help replenish those electrolytes.)
+(Many of my readers find taking an electrolyte supplement, like Electrolyte Blend by Rootcology, as well as sipping on bone broth, can help replenish those electrolytes.)

 Most people report feeling energetic after starting a ketogenic diet, which may last from days to months, or even years for some.
 However, others — especially athletes and active individuals — may start to feel more fatigued.